-Stylish, smarty-pants mystery thriller from the way-glib pen of Shane Black.
-A film at the adrenaline level of the manic character he wrote for Mel Gibson in “Lethal Weapon,” and the H'wood setting provides an excuse for a wise-ass insider tone.
-Warner Bros. release looks poised for a modest theatrical life, with likely prolonged cult status among hardcore fans in home formats.
+“Kiss Kiss, Bang Bang” is a stylish, smarty-pants mystery thriller from the way-glib pen of Shane Black.
+In his directorial debut, Black has made a film at the adrenaline level of the manic cop character he wrote for Mel Gibson in “Lethal Weapon,” and the Hollywood setting provides an excuse for a wise-ass insider tone.
+Perhaps too clever for its own good and so confusingly dense one is tempted to stop trying to follow the plot and just go along for the ride, Warner Bros. release looks poised for a modest theatrical life, with likely prolonged cult status among hardcore fans in home formats.

 Taking its title from James Bond and Pauline Kael, hyperventilating pic has the perfect put-upon lead in Robert Downey Jr. as a no-account New York actor whose ad hoc pose as a private dick on a trip to Los Angeles leads him into very deep and murky water.
 First seen as an outsider at a chic Hollywood Hills party, Downey’s Harry Lockhart explains in playfully confidential narration how he ended up here at the behest of Gay Perry, an upfront and funny character played in what can modestly be termed an extreme change of pace by Val Kilmer; jokey gay banter abounds, which may amuse and bewilder different viewers in equal measure.